Students are ingenious. (Give a high five if you’re a student reading this!)

 In other words, if a student changes every fifth lexical item in a text, online plagiarism checkers won’t see it as duplications.

 But: Are all plagiarism checkers so predictable?
-Is it so easy to cheat them?
+Is it so easy to trick them?

 What Students Do to Trick Plagiarism Checkers